By Dr. Aimee Hafla, Ph.D., P.A.S.

-Confirm that you have good record keeping practices for all drug use on your farm.
+Confirm that you have good record-keeping practices for all drug use on your farm.

 What about alternative technologies?

 As the livestock industry adjusts to this new regulatory environment with an emphasis on reducing and refining the use of antibiotics, producers may explore alternative technologies that promote animal health and defend against pathogens.
-Tri-Lution® is a patented source of live (viable) naturally occurring microorganisms, including yeast, lactic acid producing bacteria, and prebiotic nutrients.
-The gut of ruminants is an immunologically active organ system which is exposed to a mass of endogenous and exogenous stimuli.
+Tri-Lution® is a patented source of live (viable) naturally occurring microorganisms, including yeast, lactic acid-producing bacteria, and prebiotic nutrients.
+The gut of ruminants is an immunologically active organ system that is exposed to a mass of endogenous and exogenous stimuli.
 With 70% of all immune cells located in the gut, it is the first line of defense against foreign pathogens.
 Therefore, cultivating the health of the rumen and intestinal environment may serve to improve overall animal health.